 As an inventor, few situations are more frustrating than having your patented invention stolen by a competitor.
-Not only did you invest your heart and soul into the invention's development, but you also invested time and money into obtaining a patent from the U.S. Patent and Trademark Office.
-If a competitor infringes on your patented invention, you may want to initiate patent litigation.
+Not only did you invest your heart and soul in the invention's development, but you also invested time and money into obtaining a patent from the U.S. Patent and Trademark Office (USPTO)—a process that can take many years and a good deal of work.
+If a competitor infringes on your patented invention, you might want to initiate patent litigation.

 Although the Patent Act does not enumerate types of possible damages, courts have wide discretion to award certain categories based upon the facts of a case.
 The two most common damage categories are "reasonable royalties" and "lost profits."

 "Reasonable royalties" essentially means the fair market value of a license or "royalty" for the use of your patent by the infringer.
 For example, a court might determine that the reasonable royalty for a company that infringed your rubber formula on the handle of a toothbrush would be $1 per brush.
 It could then assess damages accordingly, based upon the number of toothbrushes that infringed.

 "Lost profits" refer to the monies that you or your company could have made but for the defendant's wrongful infringement of your patent.
 The challenge here is that there must be a nexus of causation between the infringement and your bottom line.
 In other words, you must prove that your business suffered specifically because of the infringement.

 For example, imagine a situation where your company uses a patented piece of special operating system software in its computers.
 Another company used your operating system software without permission in its own computers, and aggressively marketed its functionality to consumers.
 Consequently, it sold hundreds of computers to eager consumers specifically because it wrongfully used and marketed your software.
 Here, you would be able to establish lost profits.